 Diet is indubitably one of the most important factors in keeping your bird healthy.
 Attention, care, and love are very important as well.
 We are fortunate that in the last few decades bird parents, researchers and avian veterinarians have learned more about parrots’ nutritional needs and how a captive bird’s diet differs from a wild one.

 We receive various questions from people looking to try Bird Street Bistro for the first time.
 In order to help answer these questions, in one place, we decided to create the Bird Street Bistro Frequently Asked Questions List.

 Keeping your feathered friend healthy means regularly checking up on their health.
-Although pet bird owners may do as much research and think they know what is best for their pet bird’s health, it is important for you to know how to choose an avian vet to do a check up so pet birds can…
+Although pet bird owners may do as much research and think they know what is best for their pet bird’s health, you need to know how to choose an avian vet to do a check-up so pet birds can have a healthy and…